zsirossm/Privacy/README.md

 Privacy Policy
 Effective date: July 25, 2019
-TradesmanIQ ("us", "we", or "our") operates the TradesmanIQ mobile application (hereinafter referred to as the "Service").
+TradesmanIQ and 4TRailZ ("us", "we", or "our") operates the TradesmanIQ and 4TRailZ mobile application (hereinafter referred to as the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
 The Privacy Policy for TradesmanIQ has been created with the help of TermsFeed.
 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.
 Definitions
     • Service
-      Service is the TradesmanIQ mobile application operated by TradesmanIQ
+      Service is the TradesmanIQ and 4TRailZ mobile application operated by TradesmanIQ and 4TRailZ
     • Personal Data
       Personal Data means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).
     • Usage Data